mienaikoe/ziyu/Chapters/4-2-Chapter24.md

 Once she was close enough, Pomri spoke up, "We don't mean any-," but before she could finish, the person in the dark had found Pomri and held a long wooden pole to her chest.
 She took a step back and tried to force the pole away, but it had disappeared into the darkness as the shadow fled back toward the saffas.
 I ran after, evading Pomri's hands and protests not to go. _This isn't an enemy, It can't be._

 The stranger passed between the saffas, and out of the cove where the remaining Ara-light shone against hae back.
-I was aghast at hae feeble figure, hydroderm swollen with cold and sunken with hunger.
+I was aghast at hae feeble figure, skin swollen with cold and sunken with hunger.
 But before I could reach hae, one of the saffas had turned and picked hae up, while the other stood ground guarding their getaway.
 Through the growling and shuffling of feet, I heard a sound I'd not expected to hear: the ringing jingles of a binding pendant as it rocked this way and that around the saffa's neck.
 And then I saw him – the thick fur and the big ears and the myriad different mannerisms that were unmistakable for anyone else but my best friend.

 "Laen!
 You're alive!"